 Whenever boredom sets in and tempers get short, encourage your household to stay positive.
 Use this time to clear your head, find some peace, and reconnect with those sharing your home.
 Remember: Taking social distancing precautions isn't easy, but it's in the best interest of you and your family.

-Readers, how is your household coping with social distancing?
+Readers, how is your household (still) coping with social distancing?
 What at-home activities help you stave off boredom and stay positive?
 Share your tips and tricks in the comments below!